 Growing apples organically

 This apple tree probably looks like it has a horrible case of powdery mildew.
 I’m happy to report it doesn’t!
 What you’re seeing are leaves that have been sprayed with kaolin clay.
-My husband, Bill, and I have been growing apples organically for several years now, and this is one of the tools in our arsenal to keep the dreaded apple codling moth from laying eggs on the leaves and developing apples.
+My husband, Bill, and I have been growing apples organically for several years now.
+This is one of the tools in our arsenal.
+Our goal is to keep the dreaded apple codling moth from laying eggs on the leaves and developing apples.

-The kaolin spray is believed to confuse the moths into thinking they can’t possibly be sitting on an actual leaf or apple due to the texture the spray gives them, so they don’t lay eggs.
-It also makes it difficult the minute codling moth larvae to crawl around on the tree to get to an apple.
+How does kaolin spray work?
+It’s believed to confuse the moths into thinking they can’t possibly be sitting on an actual leaf or apple.
+That’s because of the texture the spray gives them, so they don’t lay eggs.
+It makes it difficult for codling moth larvae to crawl around on the tree to get to an apple.

 The moths begin to appear shortly after the apple blossoms drop and the fruit begins to form.

-A few weeks ago, he placed some codling moth traps in our small orchard as a method to determine when the moths are active in the area.
-The traps are sticky and, while they aren’t used to control the moths, it does trap some of them, which lets Bill know when to start spraying the apples and leaves with kaolin clay.
+A few weeks ago, Bill placed some codling moth traps in our small orchard.
+We use that as a method to determine when the moths are active in the area.
+The traps are sticky.
+While they aren’t used to control the moths, it does trap some of them.
+And that lets Bill know when to start spraying the apples and leaves with kaolin clay.
 We have to reapply it after rainstorms.

 Bill also uses two other organic sprays, Bt (Bacillus thuringiensis) and Spinosad.
-Each are deadlGrowing apples organicallyy to the larval (worm) stage of apple codling moths, but are safe for humans.
+Each are deadly to the larval (worm) stage of apple codling moths, but are safe for humans.
 These sprays are only effective before the larvae get into the apples.
 He alternates between the two sprays yearly, to avoid creating a population that is resistant to either of them.

 I’ll keep you posted on how the fruits are doing throughout the season.
 Growing apples organically can be a challenge but it’s well worth the effort!